St. Petersburg, Florida: Port and marinas

 One of the main sea transportation areas in St. Petersburg is the Port of St. Petersburg, which is located in downtown St. Petersburg.
 Boat marinas in downtown St. Petersburg are also available such as the Municipal Marina which located in the Southern and Central Yacht Basins, and Harborage Marina located in the Bayboro Harbor.
+The Cross-Bay ferry runs, at a fee, from St. Pete to downtown Tampa.

 Utilities

 The city of St. Petersburg's major electricity system is provided by Duke Energy, the city's major gas system is provided by TECO Energy in the industrial and commercial parts of the city, and the city's water services are provided by the city of St. Petersburg.

-International relations
+Notable people

 Sister cities

-The city of St. Petersburg, Florida is currently a member in the Sister Cities International group that was created in 1956.
+St. Petersburg is a member in Sister Cities International.